Poshwosh/Kanan-plus-Prime/README.md

 ## Disclaimer
 Please do not link this fork to MabiMods.net, or refer kanan master issues here, all of these scripts are NOT permitted in either of those locations.

+You may use, share and republish any of the data folder modifications.

+You may use the unique script, but you may NOT share or republish them on MabiMods.
+Again, not allowed.